MyEtherWallet/MyEtherWallet/src/data/DecisionTree/md/_tx_other.md

-## Using MetaMask
+## Having Trouble Sending a Transaction

-#### If you’re having trouble using MetaMask with MEW, please reach out to us with details on your browsers used and time of error.
+#### If you are having difficulties sending a transaction, please reach out to us with as much information as possible.

-##### If it’s not a MEW issue, you may want to reach out to MetaMask.
+##### Refer to the contact form below.

 * * *